tarakantaacharya/Data_Analyst_Internship_Capx/README.md

 These metrics help assess how well the model can predict stock price movements based on Reddit discussions.

+## **Visulization**

+The model_data and its performance metrics are visualized perfectly in DataVisualization.pdf and MetricsVisualization.pdf
 ---

 ### **Final Steps**